 OBTAINING A VOTE-BY-MAIL BALLOT

-In person: You, a member of your immediate family or your legal guardian (if instructed by you), may request an absentee ballot by submitting an in-person request at your county Supervisor of Elections' office.
+In person: You may request an absentee ballot by submitting an in-person request at your county Supervisor of Elections' office.

-By mail: You, a member of your immediate family or your legal guardian (if instructed by you), may request an absentee ballot by submitting a mailed request to your county Supervisor of Elections' office.
+By mail, email and fax: You may request an absentee ballot by submitting a mailed, faxed or emailed request to your county Supervisor of Elections' office.